IR35: What are your options

 You will pay employment taxes plus a service charge, which impacts the amount you take home.

-Ultimately, contractors have a choice whether they accept the engager’s terms, or whether they choose to seek preferable ones.
-While many contractors are opting to wait and see what the situation will be after April, this course of action risks them being caught by blanket policy at any time.
-If you’re concerned that you might be blanketed, it’s better to take affirmative action that eliminates risk and protects your options.
+Ultimately, contractors have a choice whether they accept the end client’s terms, or whether they choose to seek preferable ones.
+While many contractors are opting to wait and see what the situation will become April 2021, this course of action risks them being caught by blanket policy at any time.
+While clients who blanket assess will lose the best talent and end up paying for their one-size-fits-all approach further down the line, this leaves contractors in a difficult position in the meantime.
+If you’re concerned that you might be blanketed, it’s better to take affirmative action that eliminates risk and protects all your options.

 This content has been supplied by IR35 Guru.